Justice Department appeals approval of AT&T-Time Warner deal

 "The Court's decision could hardly have been more thorough, fact-based, and well-reasoned.
 While the losing party in litigation always has the right to appeal if it wishes, we are surprised that the DOJ has chosen to do so under these circumstances.
 We are ready to defend the Court's decision at the D.C.
 Circuit Court of Appeals," AT&T General Counsel David McAtee said in a statement.

+Speaking to reporters at the Sun Valley conference in Idaho, AT&T CEO Randall Stephenson said his company was expecting the Justice Department to appeal, but are prepared and "not worried" about it.

-Spokespeople for the Justice Department declined to comment.
+Spokespeople for the DOJ declined to comment.